 - Children in the tests were few

-- Poorer children might have a predisposition and drive to consumer faster
+- Poorer children might have a predisposition and drive to consume faster

 - Success of marshmallow test at age 4 predicted success at age 14 with a correlation that was 50% smaller than the original test